bitboxer/parenting/basic_equipment.md

 your first baby.
 I asked lots of friends and tried to combine all that knowledge into one big list.

-If you think there are thinks missing, feel free to send a pull request.
+If you think there are things missing, feel free to send a pull request.

 * 4-5 bottles with nipple for newborn
 * bottle warmer